armory/docs/content/en/cd-as-a-service/setup/blue-green.md

       strategy: blue-green-deploy-strat
     ...
     ```
-1. Create a traffic management configuration for your `activeService` and `previewService`:
+1. At the bottom of your file, create a top-level traffic management configuration for your `activeService` and `previewService`:

    ```yaml
    ...